 Today, I’m going to share an inexpensive, DIY Montessori grammar farm that’s simple to prepare.

 Disclosure: I was given the Safari Ltd. Farm TOOB and Safari Ltd. Down on the Farm TOOB that I used in this post for my Safari Ltd. Farm TOOB Review and Giveaway.
 I was given the Farm Game Labels (in color) by my sponsor Montessori Print Shop.
+Note: You can see all the Montessori Print Shop grammar materials here.
 All opinions are honest and my own.
 This post contains affiliate links at no cost to you.

 Inexpensive, DIY Montessori Grammar Farm

 This version of the Montessori grammar farm is especially good for homeschoolers with older children.
-Many advanced preschoolers through children in early elementary could easily cut apart and assemble the paper-craft farm that’s available as a barnyard scene paper craft: red barn paper craft, barnyard silo paper craft, farm animals and trees paper craft, and barnyard farm fences paper craft.
+Many advanced preschoolers through children in early elementary could easily cut apart and assemble the paper-craft farm that’s available as a barnyard scene paper craft.
+Update: The printable farm I used is no longer available.
+Make It Your Own has a free printable for a paper farm.

 Often, children in early elementary will be more comfortable working with a paper-craft farm they created rather than working with a farm that’s designed for preschoolers, regardless of how nice it is.
 This could also be a good version for grandparents or families with very limited space who have children who could handle a paper-craft farm well.

 For preschoolers, I would demonstrate how to handle the paper structures carefully.
 The paper structures aren’t extremely fragile, but it always helps for preschoolers to be given a demonstration on how to gently handle materials.
 Of course, if you’re the parent of a toddler, you might want to invest in a nice wooden farm set (or another type) like one of the DIY Grammar Farms in my previous Montessori Grammar Farm post.